dbbs-lab/bsb-core/docs/getting-started/top-level-guide.rst

   :figwidth: 90%
   :figclass: only-dark

-A typical BSB workflow works as follows:
+A typical workflow of the BSB works as follows:

 1. The user provides a configuration that describes the network they want to reconstruct and simulate.

    It is interpreted by BSB as a list of tasks to perform.
-2. BSB creates the topology of the network (i.e., its shape and size).
+2. The BSB creates the topology of the network (i.e., its shape and size).
-3. BSB places cells within the network, following a defined strategy.
+3. The BSB places cells within the network, following a defined strategy.
-4. BSB connects the aforementioned cells according to connectivity rules.
+4. The BSB connects the aforementioned cells according to connectivity rules.
-5. The final circuit is simulated with an external simulator, with BSB serving as an intermediate to deal with the model.
+5. The final circuit is simulated with an external simulator, with the BSB serving as an intermediate to deal with the model.

-For each step of this workflow, BSB also provides a list of predefined strategies and tools to create your own with as little difficulty as possible.
+For each step of this workflow, the BSB also provides a list of predefined strategies and tools to create your own with as little difficulty as possible.
 Hence, for most of your reconstructions, you may not have to code!

-BSB acts here as a **black box** with an extended interface to allow you to properly parametrize it.
+The BSB acts here as a **black box** with an extended interface to allow you to properly parametrize it.

 Scaffold